Pedri: 2024–Present: First international titles

+On 25 May 2026, Pedri was named in Spain’s' squad for the 2026 FIFA World Cup.
+He started Spain's initial matches of the tournament, but was subsequently benched in the knockout stage in favour of Fabián Ruiz, who retained his place in the starting lineup for the remainder of the tournament.
+Pedri later came on as a substitute in the final, as Spain defeated Argentina 1–0 after extra time to win the title.

 Style of play

 Pedri usually plays in a free midfield role, which allows him to roam the pitch; he likes to occupy central areas and operate between the lines, although he is also capable of moving out wide and running towards the touchline to create chances for teammates.
 He even drops deep to the defence to pick up the ball.
 He normally situates himself on either the left or right flank, or even as a number 8.
 Indeed, although he initially played as a winger, he was later moved to a central midfield role, although he is also capable of playing as an attacking midfielder, as well as in several other offensive and midfield roles.
 He has also occasionally been used as a defensive midfielder and even as a centre-forward.

-Pedri is considered a quick, intelligent, creative, and hard-working player, known for his excellent technical skills, dribbling, ball control, passing, awareness, and vision, as well as his ability to manage himself in tight spaces, exploit gaps, and play the final ball or penetrating passes with either foot, making him an effective playmaker.
-Moreover, he is also highly regarded for his dribbling skills, his stamina, his calm composure under pressure, and his ability to play with either foot.
-His role has been a mezzala in the Italian sports media.
-His exceptional dribbling, ball control, and ability to navigate tight spaces makes him a joy to watch for many football fans.
+Pedri is known for his technical skills, dribbling, ball control, passing, awareness, and vision, as well as his ability to manage himself in tight spaces, exploit gaps, and play the final ball or penetrating passes with either foot, making him an effective playmaker.
+Moreover, he is also noted for his dribbling skills, stamina, calm composure under pressure, and his ability to play with either foot.
+Pedri's role has been a mezzala in the Italian sports media.
 His slight frame, qualities, position, and playing style have led him to be compared to former Barcelona players such as Xavi, Andrés Iniesta, Michael Laudrup, and Lionel Messi.